tborrman/liquid-chromatin-Hi-C/README.md

 All code developed for the analysis of Liquid-Chromatin Hi-C assays.

-A majority of code works on downstream analysis of Hi-C interaction matrices in cworld compatible HDF5 format:
+A majority of code performs downstream analysis of Hi-C interaction matrices in cworld compatible HDF5 format:
 - https://github.com/dekkerlab/cMapping
 - https://github.com/dekkerlab/cworld-dekker